 You’ve heard the horror stories of a manufactured home purchase: someone buys a home and it turns out to be a living nightmare.

-High-pressure sales, financing nightmares, installation errors and warranty problems….the list can go on and on.
-There’s plenty of examples online, all you have to do is search ‘manufactured home complaints’ and you’ll have enough reading material to keep you busy for days.
+High-pressure sales, financing nightmares, installation errors and warranty problems are the most common issues during a manufactured home purchase.
+There’s plenty of examples and horror stories online, all you have to do is search ‘manufactured home complaints’ and you’ll have enough reading material to keep you busy for days.

 How to Avoid Issues

 Avoiding issues during a manufactured home purchase can be tricky.
 There’s a lot of details you need to know about.
 How do you get the best price, the best home and the best experience possible and walk away with a smile?
 Knowledge is the key!
 Doing your due diligence and researching as much as possible will reduce headaches and expensive setbacks and make the process a more rewarding one in the end.

 Of course, some people experience a wonderful manufactured home buying process and speak nothing but positive things about the experience.

 I don’t want to ruffle feathers but I’ve read the statistics and listened to many stories and many aren’t pretty.
 There are still good companies out there and they want to help you find your affordable dream home.